 value: debug

-This approach is the quickest path from docker-compose.yml to values.yaml, but it has limitations and isn’t recommended for use in production.
+This is the shortest path from docker-compose.yml to values.yaml, but it has limitations and isn’t recommended for production.